kmailalcem/xzTrainer/README.md

 ## Set up
 The default setups for the cube and the memo are
-- white top, green front
+- yellow top, red front
 - DF for edge buffer, ULB for corner buffer
 - Speffz letter scheme
-with all memo options turned off.
+with all memo options turned off, and without scrambling in WCA orientation.

-You can change any of these settings by going to the main screen, clicking the upper right icon and go to settings.
+You can change any of these settings except the memo options by going to the main screen, clicking the upper right icon and go to settings.
+The memo options can be found from timer > + > gear.

 ## Help and FAQs